j-ehrhardt/hai-cps-benchmark/README.md

-# AI Benchmark for Diagnosis, Reconfiguration, and Planning
+# AI Benchmark for Diagnosis Reconfiguration and Planning

 This repository contains the simulation models for the AI Benchmark for Diagnosis, Reconfiguration and Planning (BeRfiPl).
+The simulated datasets can be downloaded The benchmark datasets can be downloaded [here](https://drive.google.com/drive/folders/1YnBZINzUTqHmP_xtuc64yyAbWNFHelY0?usp=sharing)
+.

 ## Motivation

-To improve the autonomy of Cyber-Physical Production Systems (CPPS), a growing number of approaches in Artificial Intelligence (AI) is being developed.
+To improve the autonomy of Cyber-Physical Production Systems (CPPS), a growing number of approaches in Artificial Intelligence (AI) is developed.
 However, implementations of such approaches are often validated on individual use-cases, offering little to no comparability.
 Though CPPS automation includes a variety of problem domains, existing benchmarks usually focus on single or partial problems.
 Additionally, they often neglect to test for AI-specific performance indicators, like asymptotic complexity scenarios or runtimes.